Jeff Bezos’ 5 tips to grow your security company

 AWS: Amazon Web Services are a large part of Amazon’s profits.
 Lots of mistakes came before this.
 We label successful mistakes ‘innovation’.

 Measure your security company’s appetite for mistakes.
 When was the last time it made a mistake and then talked about it openly?
 How often does your security company experiment?
+Does it innovate the security patrol?

 Most people fear making mistakes.
 Therefore, they try nothing new.
 If you want your security company to grow you must make mistakes.